Tianyu-Zhang0319/Tianyu-Zhang0319.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on medical image analysis and natural language processing, with a particular emphasis on multimodal AI model development and its integration into clinical workflows.
+My research lies at the intersection of multimodal artificial intelligence and precision oncology, with a primary focus on developing robust, dynamic AI architectures for the full clinical lifecycle.
+Specifically, my interests encompass dynamic spatiotemporal modeling for heterogeneous clinical data (radiology, pathology, EHRs, and multi-omics), the integration of Large Vision-Language Models (VLMs/LLMs) for clinical decision support, and privacy-preserving decentralized AI (e.g., Swarm Learning) to facilitate global multi-center clinical validation and standardization.

 Selected Books
 ======